rsvim/rfc/4-WindowsAndBuffers/1-NormalBuffer.md

 ### States

-To support the requirements, normal buffer contains two types of states:
+To support the requirements, normal buffer has two types of states:

 1. Associated (with a file on the filesystem) or detached (with no file).
 Note: The _**filesystem**_ can be not only local storage, but also remote via network protocols.